In Vanda's Room

 In Vanda's Room (Portuguese: No Quarto da Vanda, 2000) is a docufiction (a subgenre of cinéma vérité) film by Portuguese director Pedro Costa.
 This is the second film in his Fontainhas trilogy.

 Overview

-The film follows the daily life of Vanda Duarte, a heroin addict, in the Fontainhas district, a shanty outskirt of Lisbon.
-The film's focus is also on the community of the district and its townscape.
 No Quarto da Vanda follows the drama film Ossos (1997) in which Vanda Duarte plays as an actress.

-The film took a year to shoot after the (initially) one-person crew settled in the location, where Vanda and the community including Cape Verdean immigrants lived depressed lives.
+The film follows the daily life of Vanda Duarte, a heroin addict, in the Fontainhas district, a shanty town on the outskirts of Lisbon.
+The film's focus is also on the community of the district and its townscape.
+The film took a year to shoot after the (initially) one-person crew settled in the location, where Vanda and the community including Cape Verdean immigrants lived difficult lives.